acornies/demo-se-nomad/README.md

 # demo-se-nomad

 Thanks for your consideration.
-The following steps facilitate a working demo that a HashiCOrp Solutions Engineer can use to demonstrate Nomad workloads.
+The following steps facilitate a working demo that a HashiCorp Solutions Engineer can use to demonstrate Nomad workloads.
 This repos assumes you've also cloned [HashiQube](https://servian.github.io/hashiqube/#/).
+The source code for the jobs reside at: https://github.com/acornies/demo-go-api-fiber.

 WIP